-Leita was a founding member of the IFCR and three of her children have been affected by a CDKL5 mutation.
+Leita was a founding member of the IFCR, and three of her children have been affected by a CDKL5 mutation.
 It was her foresight and dedication to finding the underlying cause of their challenges that led to the discovery of the CDKL5 disorder.
-This is the story of Leita and her son Glyn, who passed away June 17th, 1997.
+This is the story of Leita and her son Glyn, who passed away on June 17th, 1997.

 In honor of Glyn, we now recognize June as CDKL5 Awareness Month.

 “Are you sitting down?”
 These are not words a parent wants to hear in connection to their child but this time they heralded some extraordinary news: “We’ve found your gene.”